nixius/vccProductPricingExample/README.md

 # DAL switch

-Inside VCC.ProductPricingApiTest.Api/program.cs there is an enum option to switch between to Data Access Layers, EF or a static version using singleton (a third option is in the enum but not fully implemented as it requires an actual DB).
+Inside VCC.ProductPricingApiTest.Api/program.cs there is an enum option to switch between Data Access Layers, EF or a static version using singleton (a third option is in the enum but not fully implemented as it requires an actual DB).

 # Other notes